-Cambridge Associates GmbH has six global affiliates (collectively referred to as the "Firm") that provide investment management, investment advisory, research and performance reporting services.
+Cambridge Associates GmbH has seven global affiliates (collectively referred to as the "Firm") that provide investment management, investment advisory, research and performance reporting services.

-NAME LOCATION LEGAL STRUCTURE Cambridge Associates, LLC Arlington, Virginia; Boston, Massachusetts; Dallas, Texas; New York, New York; and San Francisco, California Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission and the National Futures Association) Cambridge Associates Asia Pte Ltd. Singapore Singapore Corporation (Licensed and regulated by the Monetary Authority of Singapore)
+NAME LOCATION LEGAL STRUCTURE Cambridge Associates, LLC Arlington, Virginia; Boston, Massachusetts; Dallas, Texas; New York, New York; and San Francisco, California Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission and the National Futures Association) Cambridge Associates Asia Pte Ltd Singapore Singapore Corporation (Licensed and regulated by the Monetary Authority of Singapore) Cambridge Associates Limited, LLC Boston, Massachusetts U.S.A. and Sydney, Australia Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, subject to oversight by the Australian Securities and Investment Commission and registered as an Investment Fund Manager and Portfolio Manager in the Canadian provinces of Ontario, Quebec, Nova Scotia and British Columbia.)

-NAME LOCATION LEGAL STRUCTURE Cambridge Associates Limited, LLC Boston, Massachusetts U.S.A. and Sydney, Australia Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, subject to oversight by the Australian Securities and Investment Commission and registered as an Investment Fund Manager and Portfolio Manager in the Canadian provinces of Ontario, Quebec, Nova Scotia and British Columbia.)
-Cambridge Associates Limited London, England Limited Company registered in England and Wales (authorised and regulated by the Financial Conduct Authority) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company Cambridge Associates Hong Kong Private Limited Hong Kong SAR, China Hong Kong Private Limited Company (Licensed and regulated by the Securities and Futures Commission of Hong Kong)
+NAME LOCATION LEGAL STRUCTURE Cambridge Associates Limited London, England Limited Company registered in England and Wales (authorised and regulated by the Financial Conduct Authority) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company Cambridge Associates Hong Kong Private Limited Hong Kong SAR, China Hong Kong Private Limited Company (Licensed and regulated by the Securities and Futures Commission of Hong Kong) SIGLO Capital Advisors AG Zurich, Switzerland Swiss Limited Company (Authorized and supervised by the Swiss Financial Market Supervisory Authority (FINMA))

-In addition to the entities listed above, the Firm has established various entities to serve as general partners and/or managing members for its and their Single Investor Funds and Single Manager Funds.
+In addition to the entities listed above, the Firm has established various entities to serve as general partners and/or managing members for the Firm's Single Investor Funds and commingled funds including Single Manager Funds1.
 Cambridge Associates GmbH and its affiliates are under common ownership and control.
-Cambridge Associates GmbH is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents.
+Cambridge Associates GmbH is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents, and we do not receive any compensation from third parties for recommending or using their investment products or services for our clients.
 The languages that clients may communicate with Cambridge Associates GmbH is German or English.

-The Firm provides its clients with a wide range of services designed to help maximise portfolio returns within the context of their governance framework.
+The Firm provides its clients with a wide range of services designed to help maximise portfolio returns within the context of their governance and risk framework.
 For clients with limited in-house resources and an investment committee that seeks to delegate portfolio implementation, we offer discretionary investment management or Outsourced Chief Investment Officer services (OCIO).
 For those that seek a similar level of support but wish to retain approval rights on manager hiring and firing, we offer non-discretionary outsourcing services.
 The Firm provides these services for a total portfolio or for specific asset classes.

-For clients that have fully built-out investment offices, we offer staff extension services which are customised to compliment such clients' in-house resources.
-Typically, this includes our acting as a sounding board as well as providing alternative asset expertise and manager due diligence and tools.
+For clients that have fully built-out investment offices, we offer staff extension services which are customised to compliment such clients' in-house resources and needs.
+Typically, this includes our acting as a sounding board as well as providing alternative asset expertise, manager due diligence and tools.

 We also offer services to clients that seek specialised advice and guidance.
-These services are typically tailored to the client but most often include strategic and tactical asset allocation advice as well as manager selection, participation in committee meetings, access to research services and performance reporting.
+These services are typically tailored to the client and most often include strategic and tactical asset allocation advice as well as manager selection, participation in committee meetings, access to research services and performance reporting.